-A. Your adult child who is not a tax dependent and who is enrolled on your HDHP can open his/her own HSA.
-PayFlex does not offer retail HSA accounts, but several other vendors are available.
+A. Your adult child who is not a tax dependent and who is enrolled on your HDHP can open his/her own retail HSA.
 Since your adult child is covered under a family HDHP, he/she can deposit up to the annual family contribution maximum to their HSA.